archivesspace/tech-docs/src/content/docs/customization/configuration.md

 ### Enabling ArchivesSpace components

-Enable or disable specific componenets by setting the following settings to true or false (defaults to true):
+Enable or disable specific components by setting the following settings to true or false (defaults to true):

 ```ruby
 AppConfig[:enable_backend] = true